ayvajs/ayvajs-docs/tutorials/getting-started.md

 // ...
 ```

-Ayva does not provide any device implementations that work in a Node.js app.
-Instead, Ayva can work with an external library.
+Ayva.js does not provide any device implementations that work in a Node.js app.
+Instead, Ayva.js can work with an external library.
 The recommended serial library for Node.js is <a href="https://serialport.io/" target="_blank">serialport</a>:

 ```
 npm install serialport